JPresting/2---Self-Hosted-Infrastructure/render-metaresumableapi-selfhost/README.md

-# Meta's Resumable Upload API
+# 💎Meta's Resumable Upload API💎
 Meta's Resumable API with Node.JS

-## 1. Clone the repo and move it to the project directory
+## 📍1.
+Clone the repo and move it to the project directory

-## 2. Update your credentials in .env
+## 📍2.
+Update your credentials in .env
 ```
 PORT=2002
 // META GRAPH API AND IT's VERSION